Konamiman/Nextor/README.md

 ## Looking for the drivers?

 As of Nextor 3.0 this repository no longer contains Nextor drivers for specific hardware.
-Drivers that were part of the repository in Nextor 2 now live in their own separate repositories, see [the known drivers document](docs/Nextor%203.0%20Known%20Drivers.md).
+Drivers that were part of the repository in Nextor 2 now live in their own separate repositories; other drivers are distributed by their developers in whatever way they choose.
+See [the known drivers document](docs/Nextor%203.0%20Known%20Drivers.md) for the list of available drivers and where to get each of them.

 ## Repository structure